-Smashing Pumpkins’ Albums Ranked From Worst To Best
+The Smashing Pumpkins: Every Album Ranked From Worst To Best

-Today, the Smashing Pumpkins release Shiny And Oh So Bright, Vol. 1 / LP: No Past.
-No Future.
-No Sun, their first album created by (most of) their original line-up since 2000.
-So what better time than now to take a look back at their discography?
-Excluding, of course, their seminal work in the ’90s, it’s not always a catalogue that gets the respect it deserves – there are Pumpkins albums that have either been massively slept on, dismissed or even loathed at the time of their release.
-While this has often been a source of ire for Billy Corgan in the past, he recently told K! that, in the long run, he believes their full body of work will get the credit its due.
+Excluding, of course, their seminal work in the ’90s, The Smashing Pumpkins’ discography is not always a catalogue that gets the respect it deserves – there are records that have either been massively slept on, dismissed or even loathed at the time of their release.
+While this has often been a source of ire for frontman Billy Corgan in the past, he told Kerrang! that, in the long run, he believes their full body of work will get the credit its due.

 “I’m confident over time we’ll be just fine,” he said.
 “Because the work, accomplishment and influence is there, even if we don’t have the critics following us around, waiting for the next morsel to drop out of my ass.”